 Dina Sanichar: The Feral Boy Who Inspired the Jungle Book

-If you’re a fan of The Jungle Book, you’ll want to read about Dina Sanichar, the real-life Mowgli.
-Sanichar was born in the jungles of India and has spent his entire life living among animals.
+Dina Sanichar was born in the jungles of India and spent his early life living among animals before being found and returned to human society.

 Young Dina Sanichar.
 1889–1894